-Body dysmorphic disorder (BDD) is an anxiety disorder related to body image.
+Body dysmorphic disorder (BDD)

 You might be given a diagnosis of BDD if you:

 - Experience obsessive worries about one or more perceived flaws in your physical appearance, and the flaw can't be seen by others or appears very slight

 - Develop compulsive and repetitive behaviours and routines, such as excessive use of mirrors or picking your skin, to deal with the worries you have about the way you look